-4.3.2 We now use the simulation approach described above to calculate the delta of the guarantee as a function of asset share (remember this is just the rate of change of the guarantee cost with respect to movements in the underlying asset, i.e. the gradient of Figure 4.1).
-Figure 4.2 shows the results for the example with-profits policy, again with and without discretion being applied.
+We now use the simulation approach described above to calculate the delta of the guarantee as a function of asset share (remember this is just the rate of change of the guarantee cost with respect to movements in the underlying asset, i.e. the gradient of exhibit 4.1).
+Exhibit 4.3 shows the results for the example with-profit policy, again with and without discretion being applied.